Nabin68/Nabin68/README.md

-- 👋 Hi, I’m @Nabin68
+👋 Hi, I’m @Nabin68
-- 👀 I’m interested in Webpage development and Cyber Security
-- 🌱 I’m currently learning AI/ML
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me nabingupta68@gmail.com
+👀 I’m interested in Web Development and Machine Learning 🌱 I’m currently learning AI/ML and expanding my skills in Data Structures & Algorithms 💞️ I’m looking to collaborate on AI/ML projects, Web Development, or Problem Solving 📫 How to reach me: nabingupta68@gmail.com

 <!---
 Nabin68/Nabin68 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.